- What is One City - One Hire?

 - Senior Community Service Employment Program (SCSEP)

-- DC Works!
-Career Center Locations
+- American Job Center Locations

 Apprenticeship Program offers on-the-job training opportunities, combined with classroom instruction, to teach workers the practical and theoretical aspects of highly skilled occupations, including construction, electrician, plumbing/HVAC, and carpentry trades.
 Apprenticeship programs are sponsored by employers, labor groups, and employer associations.
 Applicants must meet the sponsor’s eligibility requirements and demonstrate that they have the ability, aptitude, and education to master the basics of the occupation.